-The Toronto Atmospheric Observatory (43° 40' N, 79° 24' W, 174.0 m) was established in 2001 with the installation of a high-resolution, DA8 model infrared Fourier Transform Spectrometer manufactured by ABB Bomem Inc. The TAO-FTS was designated a complementary instrument of the Network for the Detection of Atmospheric Composition Change, NDACC (formerly the Network for the Detection of Stratospheric Change (NDSC) [108]), in March, 2004.
-Since then, the TAO-FTS has taken part in both satellite validation activities (Mahieu et al. [109], Dils et al. [110]) and scientific process studies (Wiacek et al. [111]).
+The Toronto Atmospheric Observatory (43° 40' N, 79° 24' W, 174.0 m) was established in 2001 with the installation of a high-resolution, DA8 model infrared Fourier Transform Spectrometer manufactured by ABB Bomem Inc. The TAO-FTS was designated a complementary instrument of the Network for the Detection of Atmospheric Composition Change, NDACC (formerly the Network for the Detection of Stratospheric Change (NDSC) [90]), in March, 2004.
+Since then, the TAO-FTS has taken part in both satellite validation activities (Mahieu et al. [91], Dils et al. [92]) and scientific process studies (Wiacek et al. [93]).

-The optical design of the TAO instrument consists of a vertically oriented, linear Michelson interferometer with a maximum optical path difference of 250 cm, providing a maximum unapodized resolution of 0.004 cm-1 [91].
-The modulation efficiency and phase error are shown in the left-most panels of Figure 5.34.
-For reference, the U of T FTS MCT modulation efficiency and phase error are shown in the middle panels of Figure 5.34.
+The optical design of the TAO instrument consists of a vertically oriented, linear Michelson interferometer with a maximum optical path difference of 250 cm, providing a maximum unapodized resolution of 0.004 cm-1 [77].
+The modulation efficiency and phase error are shown in the left-most panels of Figure 5.20.
+For reference, the U of T FTS MCT modulation efficiency and phase error are shown in the middle panels of Figure 5.20.
 The U of T FTS ILS is poor, and to increase the SNR of the spectra, while minimizing the resolution loss, interferograms are apodized with a triangular filter.

-Infrared solar absorption spectra are nominally recorded on InSb and MCT detectors using a potassium bromide (KBr) beamsplitter to cover from 750-4400 cm-1.
+Infrared solar absorption spectra are nominally recorded on indium antimonide (InSb) and mercury cadmium telluride (MCT) detectors using a potassium bromide (KBr) beamsplitter to cover from 750-4400 cm-1.
 All of the internal optics, including the detectors, are kept under vacuum to maintain an ambient pressure of approximately 0.06 Torr, and the detectors are actively cooled using liquid nitrogen.
 The external optical components include a dedicated elevation-azimuth tracker (manufactured by AIM Controls Inc.) which actively tracks direct solar radiation throughout the day.

-Observations are usually taken by sequencing through six different narrow-band optical interference filters which are widely used within the NDACC InfraRed Working Group (IRWG) (Table 5.11).
-For the purposes of this campaign, only Filter 3 was used with the InSb detector, reducing the spectral range to 2420-3080 cm-1 (3.2-4.2 $\mu$ m).
+Observations are usually taken by sequencing through six different narrow-band optical interference filters which are widely used within the NDACC InfraRed Working Group (IRWG) (Table 5.9).
+For the purposes of this campaign, only Filter 3 was used with the InSb detector, reducing the spectral range to 2420-3080 cm-1 ($3.2-4.2\mu$ m).
 This range is ideal for this study because it contains signatures of the four molecules of interest (O3, HCl, CH4 and N2O) in a spectral region that overlaps those of the other two instruments.
-Each spectrum consists of co-adding four interferograms, resulting in
+Each spectrum consists of co-adding four interferograms, resulting in one spectrum attained over a period of approximately 20 minutes.
+Interferograms are unapodized.

-Figure 5.34: Typical modulation efficiency and phase error for all three instruments.
+Figure 5.20: Typical modulation efficiency and phase error for all three instruments.
 These are computed from gas cell measurements using LINEFIT.
-The top panels contain the modulation efficiency and the lower panels contain the phase error (note the different y-axis scales on the phase error plots).
+The top panels contain the modulation efficiency and the lower panels contain the phase error.
 The left-most panels show unapodized TAO-FTS data, recorded August, 2005.
 The central panels show U of T FTS data, apodized with a triangular filter and recorded September, 2005.
 The right-most panels show unapodized PARIS-IR data, recorded August, 2005.